 It's important to know the difference between antennas and towers.
 Towers are the structures to support the antennas.
 Like a street light where the brightness depends on distance from the light and not on its support pole.
 You need to keep your distance from the antennas that transmit the radio signal and not the towers that hold the antennas.

-Overall mobile phone base stations operate at low power.
-The power from a mobile phone base station will vary depending on the number of mobile phone calls and amount of data traffic being carried.
-In addition to the data and mobile phone calls, a pilot signal is continuously transmitted from the base station so that nearby mobile phones can detect the network.
+Yes.
+The power from a base station will vary depending on the number of mobile phone calls and amount data traffic being carried.
+In addition to the data and mobile phone calls, a pilot signal is continuously transmitted from the base station so that nearby mobile phones and wireless devices can detect the network.
+See references in clause 5.3 for additional information.

 Mobile phones use low power transmitters that are less than two watts peak.
 Mobile phones are designed to automatically transmit at the lowest possible power to maintain a quality connection.
 This is a feature known as adaptive power control.